BASED IN SLIGO, IRELAND

 Before long, Sid Aughey gave up playing the drums to take over managing the new band and was replaced by Micky O'Neill (who joined the Big 8 in 1971) and eventually Greg Donaghey.
 This would be the only change in the lineup for many years.

-Almost immediately, the Swarbrigg brothers began to distinguish themselves from the vast majority of bands in the country by writing their own material.
+Soon, the Swarbrigg brothers began to distinguish themselves from the vast majority of bands in the country by writing their own material.
 They enjoyed a string of self penned hit records as the 70's progressed.
 In 1973 they had their own television show on RTE, which allowed the Swarbriggs to showcase their original songs.
 The band enjoyed a reputation, along with the likes of the Freshmen, of being one of the true "original" pop bands in Ireland.
 They also hooked up with British singing star, Hurricane Smith (Oh Babe, What Would You Say) as he helped produce several of their singles.

 As the popularity and the success of the Swarbriggs continued to grow, in the the tradition of the Irish showbands, the future of The Times became more and more in doubt.
 In 1975 the Swarbriggs represented Ireland in Eurovision with "That's What Friends Are For."
 In 1976, they came 5th in the Irish contest with "The Way of Love."
 In 1977, they won the Irish national Song Contest again with "It's Nice To Be In Love Again" as The Swarbriggs plus Two (Alma Carroll and Nicola Kerr).

-Finally, the Swarbriggs did decide to leave and took manager, Sid Aughey, went with them.
+Finally, the Swarbriggs did decide to leave and took manager, Sid Aughey, with them.
 Also departing was guitarist Sean Kenny, who went with the Swarbriggs before eventually ending up with Sean O'Dowd and Dingaling in the early 80's.
 Interestingly enough, Joe Dolan's manager, Seamus Casey took over managing the band, bringing them into the same stable as their former band mates, Joe and Ben Dolan.
 The Swarbriggs continued to enjoy success with their own band, and actually changed their name to Winter in 1978 based on a recommendation by their label in England, EMI.

 Meanwhile, The Times marched on, adding former Real McCoy member Eddie Campbell on guitar and vocalist Benny White out front.
 The lineup would be relatively should lived as Eddie was soon replaced by Vinnie Baker and Gene Bannon's sax was replaced by Paul Mitchell's trumpet.
 Vinny Baker had been with several name outfits before joining The Times and Benny and Vinny soon became the band's new songwriters, penning several successful singles over the next few years.

 As the seventies came to a close, the Times made, perhaps their final major change, dropping brass from the lineup and adding a female vocalist, Maggie Maye, who joined them in April, 1980.
 Jimmy Horan and Des Doherty were the only remaining members of the original lineup and continued to carry on the band's name.
+However, the future for the band would be a short one as they were gone within two years.

 We found the following passage at Vinny Baker's website:

 "The Times split up in 1982 during the rapid decline in the Showband scene, brought about mainly by the onslaught of the Disco craze and the complete inability of ballroom owners to adapt to the changes which dance goers now demanded.
 Gone were the days when people were content to socialise in cold, damp, drab dance halls.
-And the disco bars and halls were mainly being ran in the comfort of hotel ballrooms, which in general, were not much better than the dance halls around the country, but had plenty of dim lighting and flashing lights to disguise the dirt and drabness in them, so they completely obliterated the dance halls and in the space of a few years, the halls and ballrooms were closed and remain closed to this day."
+And the disco bars and halls were mainly being run in the comfort of hotel ballrooms, which in general, were not much better than the dance halls around the country, but had plenty of dim lighting and flashing lights to disguise the dirt and drabness in them, so they completely obliterated the dance halls and in the space of a few years, the halls and ballrooms were closed and remain closed to this day."

 In closing, the musicians who formed the Times played an important role in Irish popular music: first as the backing band that helped make Joe Dolan an international star.
 Then, as a fertile environment in which the talents of Tommy and Jimmy Swarbrigg flourished, bringing them to Eurovision.
 And finally on their own, making their living in the era that was The Showband Era.